Identify Your Ideal

 - Who brings out the best in you?

 - Who would you enjoy helping?
+What kind of conversations are the most interesting for you?

 - Who would you dislike working with?
 Note: knowing who you don’t want to work with can help clarify who you do want to work with.

-Build Your Credibility as a
+Build Your Credibility As

 Lots of business coaches dive into the “deep end of the pool” the second they start their business.